Scout9Official/scout9-nodejs/README.md

 | Teams        | ⚠️ (pending) | (free) Download the Pocket Scout Teams add-on                                                                                                      |
 | Scout9 Phone | ✅            | $5/month we provide a generated phone number you can use for your Pocket Scout to text, messages will be relayed back to your personal phone number |
 | Scout9 Email | ✅            | $5/month We provide a generated email with your name (e.g. patrick.opie@scout9.com) you can use for your Pocket Scout                              |

+**⚠️ Warning**: Avoid using a Pocket Scout to autopilot your job and personal relationships, this tool is designed for workplace productivity and not a substitute for human interaction.